Prakruthi-G-H/bmw-homepage-clone/README.md

 1. Download or clone the repository:
    `git clone https://github.com/Prakruthi-G-H/bmw-homepage-clone.git`

-2. Open the folder in any browser or use Live Server in VS Code
+2. Open the project folder in Visual Studio Code.
-3. Open `index.html` to view the homepage
+3. Open `index.html` directly in a web browser, or use the Live Server extension.
-4. No backend or server setup required
+4. No installation or backend setup is required.

 ## 🎯 Learning Outcomes